 Eligibility:

-- Primary income preferably comes from employment, child support, veteran’s benefits or retirement
+- Primary income that preferably comes from employment, child support, veteran’s benefits or retirement

-- At least one household member must be employed
+- At least one household member being employed

-This benefit helps families stay afloat if they have to leave work for an extended period of time or have another emergency expense like an insurance deductible that strains their finances.
+- Unpaid monthly bills: This benefit can help families stay afloat if they’re experiencing extenuating circumstances, such as having to leave work for an extended period of time or dealing with an emergency expense like an insurance deductible that strains their finances.

 Self-sufficiency grant values are determined by individual need and household income.
-The average grant awards $750 – $1,250 to applicants, and applications can be funded within 10 – 14 days.
+The average grant awards $750 – $1,250 to applicants, and applications can be funded in 10 – 14 days.

 Rural Housing Repair